 Tamsin Grimmer teaches on the Primary and Early Years Initial Teacher Training PGCE programmes.
 She has a wealth of experience supporting Early Years Teachers and previously supporting Early Years Professional Status.

-Tamsin is a consultant and trainer and has improved outcomes for children and families as an Early Years Consultant for two local authorities.
+Tamsin is an author, consultant and trainer and has improved outcomes for children and families as an Early Years Consultant for two local authorities.

 Tamsin is passionate about young children’s learning and development and is fascinated by how very young children think.
 She has a keen interest in the different ways that children learn and how practitioners can support them.
-She is particularly interested in schematic play, active learning, promoting positive behaviour and supporting early language development.
-Her dissertation for her Masters Degree was entitled: "Is there a place for love in an early years setting?"
+She is particularly interested in schematic play, active learning, promoting positive behaviour and children’s emotional development.
+Her dissertation for her Masters Degree was entitled: "Is there a place for love in an early years setting?" and she continues to research how educators can develop a loving pedagogy in schools and settings.

 In her time as a teacher and later as a childminder, Tamsin underwent three very positive Ofsted inspections and demonstrated that she was an outstanding practitioner.